Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The discarded toys are small, plush grey wolves, whose threadbare coats show evidence of heavy mending and patchwork.
 Clumsy stitchwork on their stomachs reads ROSE and THORN, respectively.

+In addition to its other contents (a hand crossbow, a light crossbow and a heavy crossbow), the east cabinet contains five silvered crossbow bolts mixed in with the other sixty bolts.
+The cabinet's lock can be picked with a DC 15 thieves' tools Dexterity check, or smashed with an AC 15 weapon attack.
+If it is smashed, a player who checks the wolves notices that their ears are flattened to their heads and one of them is snarling at the party.

-In addition to its other contents, the east cabinet contains five silvered crossbow bolts mixed in with the other sixty bolts.
-Meanwhile, the north cabinet also contains a mounted piece of child's needlework that depicts a boy and girl holding the hands of a young woman, alongside clumsily stitched words that read FOR MISS KLARA.
+Meanwhile, the north cabinet contains a deck of playing cards and some fine wine glasses in a small box alongside a mounted piece of child's needlework that depicts a boy and girl holding the hands of a young woman, alongside clumsily stitched words that read FOR MISS KLARA.
 The young woman's face has been slashed and cut out.

-The first time that no players are looking at them, the three taxidermied wolves move.
+The first time that no players are looking at them, the three taxidermized wolves move.
 When the players next look at them, the large grey wolf is standing beside the smaller brown wolf, and the first grey wolf has turned its snarl toward the others.

 A player that succeeds on a DC 12 Intelligence (Nature) check can identify the large grey wolf as male and the other two as female.
 ### Dining Room